ipstack-dev/lorawan-server/README.md

 This is an all-in-one LoRaWAN server platform that acts as Network Server, Join Server and App Server, intergated into a single application.

 A simple HTTP REST interface is available to monitor the server, by watching the connected gateways, the joined devices, and the received device data.
-In addition, three different interfaces (based on MQTT, HTTP, and CoAP) are available for receiving and sending data from/to the devices that are connected via one or more LoRaWAN gateways.
+In addition, three different interfaces (based on MQTT, HTTP, and CoAP) are available for letting external applications to receive and send data from/to the LoRaWAN devices that are connected via one or more LoRaWAN gateways.

-Running the LoRaWAN server is very simple and all you need is:
+Running the server is very simple and all you need is:

 - a Java Runtime Environment (JRE) installed (Java 17 or above);
 - the jar files located in the `lib` folder;